AdobeDocs/marketo.pt-BR/help/marketo/product-docs/core-marketo-concepts/programs/program-schedule-view/creating-an-entry-in-the-program-schedule-view.md

    ![](assets/image2014-9-16-9-3a22-3a59.png)

-1. Selecione o start e a data/hora de término da nova entrada.
+1. Selecione a data/hora inicial e final da nova entrada.

    ![](assets/image2014-9-16-9-3a23-3a39.png)